Cranial Manipulation – What Is It & Does It Really Work?

 Cranial osteopaths can help with a wide range of conditions, such as:

-Headaches – unsurprisingly, cranial osteopathy is extremely good at treating headaches, in our experience often curing them in as little as one session.
+Headaches – unsurprisingly, in our experience, it is extremely good at treating headaches, often curing them in as little as one session.

-Poor sleep – When you sleep your body heals, so if you are not sleeping this is a barrier to your recovery.
-High quality deeper sleep is really important and helps with your overall well being.
-Patients often report improved sleep after sessions.
+Poor sleep – When you sleep, your body heals, so if you are not sleeping, this is a barrier to your recovery.
+High-quality, restful sleep is crucial and contributes to your overall well-being.
+Patients often report an improvement in sleep after sessions.

-Anxiety and stress – sessions can be deeply relaxing which can help reduce your stress levels and feeling of anxiousness.
+Anxiety and stress sessions can be deeply relaxing, which can help reduce your stress levels and feelings of anxiety.

-Pains and tensions – experiencing stress over a long period of time can contribute towards tensions in your jaw, neck, upper back and shoulders.
-Over time, this can contribute towards osteopath for TMJ & back pain.
+Pains and tensions—Experienced stress over a long period can contribute to tension in your jaw, neck, upper back, and shoulders.
+Over time, this can lead to osteopathy for TMJ and cranial osteopathy for back pain.
 Sessions aim to reduce and ease tensions, allowing your body to restore balance and heal.

-Fibromyalgia - Cranial Osteopathy for fibromyalgia can be very useful to help reduce aches and pains and support overall well being.
+Fibromyalgia—Cranial Osteopathy can be very useful for reducing aches and pains and supporting overall well-being.

 Cranial Osteopathy For Migraines

 Currently, there is not one single cure for migraines.
 Therefore, the main aim of treatment is to reduce the frequency and/or intensity of your migraines.
-There are many factors that might need addressing for the successful treatment of migraines and having a combined approach will provide the best results.
-These could include making positive lifestyle changes, increasing hydration and rest, reducing stress, increasing low impact exercise (Pilates) and addressing vitamin deficiencies.
+Many factors may need to be addressed for the successful treatment of migraines, and a combined approach will provide the best results.
+These could include making positive lifestyle changes, increasing hydration and rest, reducing stress, engaging in low-impact exercise (such as Pilates), and addressing vitamin deficiencies.

 Who Would Benefit From Cranial Osteopathy Techniques

 Many patients with a variety of conditions would benefit from cranial manipulation.
-Specifically people who have experienced injuries (usually to the head or elsewhere) which have resulted in soft tissue injuries with membranous articular strains to the head.
-It is a part of the osteopathic manipulative approach to treating the whole body as these injuries or strains could affect other systems causing conditions.
+Specifically, people who have experienced injuries (usually to the head or elsewhere) that have resulted in soft tissue injuries with membranous articular strains to the head would benefit from it.
+Cranial manipulation is part of the osteopathic manipulative approach to treating the whole body, as these injuries or strains could affect other systems, causing conditions.

-For example, a patient who has a past history of a cycling accident or head trauma experiences TMJ pains and a feeling of a blocked ear.
-The accident may have caused a restriction to the cranial bones which affected their ability to expand and contract.
-This could affect the lymphatic drainage channels, so the ear is unable to drain which causes a buildup of fluids.
-Through gentle cranial manipulation this could help ease joint restrictions, restore balance and allow the lymphatic system to drain more effectively.
-This could potentially help ‘unblock the ear’ if there are no other physical blockages confirmed by a ENT specialist.
+For example, a patient who has a history of a cycling accident or head trauma experiences TMJ pain and a feeling of a blocked ear.
+The accident may have caused a restriction to the cranial bones, which affected their ability to expand and contract.
+This could affect the lymphatic drainage channels, making it difficult for the ear to drain, leading to fluid buildup.
+Through gentle cranial manipulation, this technique can help ease joint restrictions, restore balance, and allow the lymphatic system to drain more effectively.
+This could help ‘unblock the ear’ if an ENT specialist confirms that no other physical blockages are present.

 What is cranial manipulation?

 Cranial manipulation is the application of an osteopath’s hands to the head (or body) and listening to the cranial rhythmic impulse (also known as the primary respiratory mechanism).
-Sometimes it can be called the third pulse of the body.
-Potentially the osteopath can influence the rate and amplitude of the cranial rhythmic impulse.
+Sometimes it is referred to as the third pulse of the body.
+Potentially, osteopathy in Marylebone can influence the rate and amplitude of the cranial rhythmic impulse.

-Then, subtle pressure is applied to the body part to enhance the movement of fluid to that area.
+Then, subtle pressure is applied to the body part to enhance fluid movement to that area.
 Connective tissue and fascia (a web-like covering over all muscle and tissue) tensions could also be addressed through the treatment model of tensegrity.
-This is where easing tensions in one area of the body could help with another area.
-This could help the cranial rhythmic impulse and encourage health to be restored.
-The theory behind cranial manipulation is to have a free and regular pulse helps the body repair itself.
+This is where easing tensions in one area of the body can help alleviate tensions in another.
+This could facilitate the cranial rhythmic impulse and encourage the restoration of health.
+The theory behind cranial manipulation is that maintaining a free and regular pulse facilitates the body's natural ability to repair itself.

 What can I expect to feel during and after a treatment?

-During a treatment, you can expect to feel subtle pressures on the head, spinal column and your sacrum.
-You may also feel warm under the practitioner’s hand, some patients feel a lot of different sensations while others fall asleep with total relaxation.
-After a treatment, you may feel amazing, really thirsty, you may notice some relief with your symptoms and have the best night’s sleep you have ever had.
-You could feel a little sore the following day after treatment but then feel a little looser and better afterwards.
+You can expect to feel subtle pressure on the head, spinal column, and sacrum during treatment.
+You may also feel warm under the practitioner’s hand; some patients experience a range of different sensations, while others fall asleep in total relaxation.
+After treatment, you may feel amazing, feel thirsty, notice some relief from your symptoms, and have the best night’s sleep you’ve ever had.
+You may feel a little sore the day after treatment, but then you'll feel looser and better afterwards.

 Do some patients feel cranial manipulation more strongly than others?

-Absolutely, everyone is different and our bodies react differently to treatment depending on multiple different factors.
-A person with reduced vitality may have a stronger treatment response in comparison to a young, fit and healthy individual with no pathologies.
-However, given the gentle style of treatment patients generally respond favourably.
+Everyone is unique, and our bodies respond differently to treatment due to various factors.
+A person with reduced vitality may have a stronger treatment response compared to a young, fit, and healthy individual with no pathologies.
+However, given the gentle style of treatment, patients generally respond favourably.

 How long are the treatments?

-Your initial consultation is 60 minutes which involves information gathering about you and your symptoms, what has probably caused this (diagnosis) and hands-on treatment.
-Follow up sessions are either 45 or 60 minutes which are focussed on treatment.
+Your initial consultation is 60 minutes, which involves gathering information about you and your symptoms, determining the probable cause (diagnosis), and providing hands-on treatment.
+Follow-up sessions are either 45 or 60 minutes, and are focused on treatment.

 How Many Treatments Will I Need

-It all depends on your initial condition and how well your body responds to the treatment.
-It could be that you need treatment twice a week for the first week.
-Then reducing to weekly sessions and then once per month as your condition improves.
-But, each case is diagnosed individually and is tailored for the best outcome for you.
-We generally say lets initially try 3 or 4 sessions and then we will reevaluate to see if we are heading in the right direction but every patient is different so an individual approach is always adopted at Wellthy Clinic.
+It depends on your initial condition and how well your body responds to the treatment.
+It may be necessary to receive treatment twice in the first week.
+Then, reduce it to weekly sessions once per month as your condition improves.
+However, each case is diagnosed individually and tailored to achieve the best outcome.
+We generally suggest initially trying three or four sessions, and then we will reevaluate to see if we are heading in the right direction.
+However, every patient is different, so an individual approach is always adopted at Wellthy Clinic.

 Is Cranial Manipulation Just For Adults

-No, babies and children generally respond very well to this treatment style as well.
-We offer adult and Paediatric Osteopathy which treat newborns, babies, children and teenagers.
+Babies and children generally respond very well to this treatment style.
+We offer adult and Paediatric Osteopathy, which treats babies to support breastfeeding, cranial osteopathy, and more, as well as children and teenagers.

 Matthew Glithero